cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 > The following steps refer to commit `2b5869650c39d8c754edfec98b6cde431a14fb06` on `https://github.com/cambridge-cares/CitiesKG/tree/uprn-agent`

 The [UPRN Agent] queries intersecting UPRNs for each instantiated OntoCityGml building from the Ordnance Survey [OS Features API] and instantiates them into the KG.
 As the agent creates heap space issues when processing ~38,000 buildings for King's Lynn at once, a workaround is necessary.
-The Kings Lynn Utilities repository contains ascript to run the [UPRN Agent in batches] of single buildings with a to be specified waiting time between individual requests (to allow for uninterrupted SPARQL updates).
+The Kings Lynn [Utilities] repository contains a script to run the [UPRN Agent in batches] of single buildings with a to be specified waiting time between individual requests (to allow for uninterrupted SPARQL updates).
 More details can be found in the README there.

 - A KG export after successfully amended by the UPRN Agent is provided in `../../Data/99 KG snapshots/3_ontocitygml_tsd_uprn`